Myatt Snider: Other racing

 In March 2019, Snider competed in the Michelin Pilot Challenge sports car race at Sebring International Raceway, driving a Ford for Multimatic Motorsports alongside ThorSport Racing teammates Matt Crafton, Grant Enfinger, and Ben Rhodes.

 Personal life

-Myatt is the son of NASCAR on NBC pit reporter Marty Snider.
+Myatt is the son of NASCAR on Prime Video pit reporter Marty Snider.
 He attends UNC Charlotte, and intends to gain a pilot's license down the road.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)